Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Either by mail

-- Or by going there until Election Day (also until Day 2)d ballot if you were to be entered on the list of electors as of the 1ster tower).
+- Or by going there until Election Day (also until Day 2)d round of the election if you were to be registered on the list of electors as of the 1ster tower).

 You must provide the following: